-As students, faculty and staff return to campus this fall, it is essential that the University be able to support our local health departments’ efforts to conduct contract tracing to mitigate the spread of COVID-19.
+As students, faculty and staff return to campus this spring, it is essential that the University be able to support our local health departments’ efforts to conduct contract tracing to mitigate the spread of COVID-19.
 If a student in a particular course or courses tests positive, we must be able to quickly identify students and instructors who have been potentially exposed in those classroom settings and initiate further action.

 To support this important effort, on-campus course instructors on all WVU campuses will be required to do two things: